finos/common-domain-model/documentation/source/documentation.rst

 Post-Execution: Contract
 """"""""""""""""""""""""

 For a contractual product, once a transaction has been agreed between the parties, a contract gets executed between the contractual legal entities for that transaction.
-In addition to the product economics captured by the ``tradableProduct`` attribute, a contract has a set of attributes which are only qualified at the execution and post-execution stage: trade date, calculation agent, documentation, governing law, etc.
+In addition to the tradable product economics, a contract has a set of attributes which are only qualified at the post-execution stage: calculation agent, documentation, governing law, etc.

 .. code-block:: Haskell